2020 Chilean constitutional referendum

 A constitutional referendum was held in Chile on 25 October 2020.
 The referendum asked the citizens whether they wanted a new constitution to be drafted, and if so, whether it should be written by a constitutional convention made up of directly elected citizens or by a mixed convention that was composed of currently serving members of Parliament and half of directly elected citizens.
 The "Approve" side won by a landslide, with 78% of voters agreeing to draft a new constitution.
 When it came to deciding how the new text should be written, 79% of voters opted for a "Constitutional Convention."
 The voter turnout was 51%.

 A second vote was held between 15 and 16 May 2021, in conjunction with the municipal and gubernatorial elections.
 This vote elected the members of the Constitutional Convention.
 The new draft constitution was then rejected in a third vote held on 4 September 2022.

 The plebiscite was a response to the 2019 Chilean protests, particularly the so-called "biggest march of Chile", which took place in Santiago on 25 October 2019, and was participated in by over 1.2 million people.

+As a result, a proposed Constitution was written by a Constitutional Convention between 2021 and 2022, only to be rejected by another referendum in September 2022.